Yoshichika Tokugawa

 Marquess Yoshichika Tokugawa (德川 義親, Tokugawa Yoshichika) was a Japanese botanist, hunter, patron of the arts and sciences, and politician.
 He was the 19th head of the Owari-Tokugawa family, one of the Tokugawa Gosanke.

-Life
+Biography

 Yoshichika was born into the Matsudaira family of Echizen (now Fukui), which originated as a cadet branch of the Tokugawa family and was closely related to the family through repeated intermarriages.
-He attended Gakushuin, just like other children from his class (kazoku), where he spent most of his time reading books about explorers such as Henry Stanley and Roald Amundsen.
+He was the youngest son of Shungaku Matsudaira.
+Like other children of his class (kazoku), Yoshichika attended Gakushuin, where he spent most of his time reading books about explorers such as Henry Stanley and Roald Amundsen.
 He started studying seriously around 1902, when he entered a crammer called Jishusha.